sourcefrog/conserve/README.md

     conserve backup /backup/home.cons ~

-Provide as option `--exclude` a list of [glob patterns](http://man7.org/linux/man-pages/man7/glob.7.html) to exclude files or folders from backup.
+Use `--exclude GLOB` to exclude files or directories from the backup using[GLOB patterns](http://man7.org/linux/man-pages/man7/glob.7.html).

 `conserve versions` lists the versions in an archive, whether or not the backup is *complete*,